LucHermitte/lh-vim-lib/doc/OO.md

 # Object Oriented Programming in vim scripts
 Sorry, I won't spend much time on explaining what Object Oriented Programming is about.
-I'll just concentrate on what could be done in Vim side and what lh-vim-lib has to offer on the subject.
+I'll just focus on what could be done in Vim scripts and what lh-vim-lib has to offer on the subject.

 ## How to do OO in vim scripts
-A simplistic and perverted view of an object is: a collection of data and of methods that apply to that data.
+A simplistic and perverted view of an _object_ is: a collection of _data_ and of _methods_ that apply to that data.

 Often we seek to provide a safe capsule around the data, and the data is expected to be accessed through a controlled interface/abstraction.
 The